wokech/psc_job_analysis/README.md

 # Public Service Commission of Kenya Data Analysis

-The goal of this project is to perform data-driven analyses and generate insightful visualizations using government recruitment data from the Public Service Commission (Kenya)
+The goal of this project is to perform data-driven analyses and generate insightful visualizations using government recruitment data from the Public Service Commission (Kenya).

 ## (A) Recruitment of Chief Administrative Secretaries in Kenya (2022-2023)